Angels (Robbie Williams song): Yuridia

-In 2005, Yuridia, former contestant of the popular Mexican show La Academia, released "Ángel", a Spanish version of the song which she had interpreted during her stay in the reality show, as her debut and lead single.
+In 2005, Yuridia, former contestant of the popular Mexican show La Academia, released "Ángel", a Spanish version of the song which she had interpreted during her stay in the reality show, as her debut and lead single from her album La Voz de un Ángel.
 In Mexico, as well as in other parts of Latin America, "Ángel", became an instant hit, leading her debut album of almost the same name to achieve Diamond status in Mexico and becoming one of the most recent best selling Mexican singers and the best female Mexican seller of the past decade.
 The singer received two gold certifications for 20,000 copies sold in Mexico.

 Chart performance

-"Ángel" reached 32 on the Billboard Hot Latin Songs chart and La Voz de un Angel managed to climb into the top 20 on the Billboard Hot Latin Albums chart, peaking at 16.
+"Ángel" reached 32 on the Billboard Hot Latin Songs chart and La Voz de un Ángel managed to climb into the top 20 on the Billboard Hot Latin Albums chart, peaking at 16.
 In Mexico the song became the most successful song of 2005, leading the charts during 13 week.